junxit/us-congress-bills-114/metadata.md

 - 2016-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 135). (text: CR H1528)
 - 2016-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 385 - 0 (Roll no. 135).(text: CR H1528)
 - 2016-03-22 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-04-04 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.